tremou/thunderkat_hi_pipeline/README.md

 The two txt files are for the source’s coords (source.txt) and the other is for the data information (j1848.txt) , resolution refant etc..
 Both need to be edited in the beginning.

-The pipeline uses CASA 5.7.0-134 and python2.7 makes the following major steps:
+The pipeline uses CASA version 5.7.0-134 and python2.7 makes the following major steps:

 ```source 01.run_pipeline_idia.sc j1848.txt```
 - Copying part of the data locally (split)